 C’est Si Bon – Eartha Kitt

-An easy-listening big band song, Eartha Kitt’s recording of the French song ‘C’est Si Bon’ is featured during a climactic scene in The Wolf of Wall Street.
+An easy-listening big band song, Eartha Kitt’s recording of the French song ‘C’est Si Bon’ is featured during a climactic scene.
 As the song plays, Jordan Belfort and his mistress are fooling around inside a limo, and his wife catches them.
 The jazzy song was originally composed by Henri Betti in the ’40s.
 Lyrics were added by writer Andre Hornez.

 Related: Sneak over to our list of songs about affairs.